 Egypt Travel Tips And Advice from the Egypt Experts!

-Away from the common bars, restaurants, discos, and cafes that tourists would find almost everywhere around the Nile, especially in larger cities, are some other entertainment options that would interest tourists visiting Egypt from all regions of the world.
+Away from the common bars, restaurants, discos, and cafès that tourists can find almost everywhere around the Nile, especially in larger cities, are some other entertainment options that would interest tourists visiting Egypt from all regions of the world.

-There is Egypt Today, one of the most famous Egyptian magazines which are published in English, and it provides coverage of the cultural and artistic events taking place in the whole country.
-Other examples would include Al Ahram Weekly, The Middle East Times, the Cairo Times, and many other publications.
+There is Egypt Today, one of the most famous Egyptian magazines which is published in English, and it provides coverage of the cultural and artistic events taking place in the whole country.
+Other examples would include Al Ahram Weekly, The Middle East Times, the Cairo Times, and more.

 On the other hand, many websites and Facebook pages provide rich information about different events and various entertainment means in Egypt in a large scope of languages as well.